mwbub/get_paper/README.md

-  -i INSPIRE, --inspire INSPIRE     INSPIRE literature identifier -b DEST, --bib DEST               bibliography destination or directory -u, --update                      update existing papers
+  -i INSPIRE, --inspire INSPIRE     INSPIRE literature identifier -b DEST, --bib DEST               bibliography destination or directory -u, --update                      update existing papers -n, --nobib                       do not create or update a bibliography entry
 ```
 At least one identifier option `-a`, `-d`, or `-i` is required to specify
 the desired paper.
 If more than one of `-a`, `-d`, or `-i` is provided,